- (812) 855-6122

 - B.S., Chemistry, University of Maryland, 1985

-His particular areas of expertise include regulation and regulatory reform; environment, health, and safety policy; cost-benefit analysis; and the chemical manufacturing industry.
+Belton has two decades of Washington, D.C.-based experience in public policy analysis and advocacy, where he has served in the public, private, and nonprofit sectors.
+His particular areas of expertise include environment, health, and safety policy; regulatory reform; cost-benefit analysis; and the chemical manufacturing industry.

-Belton holds a B.S. (chemistry) from the University of Maryland, an M.S. (environmental science), and Ph.D. (public policy) from the George Washington University.
+Belton holds a B.S. in Chemistry from the University of Maryland, and an M.S. in Environmental Science and Ph.D. in Public Policy from the George Washington University.